logidexp/rewardapp/README.md

 3. When prompted, select "Reopen in Container" (or use the command palette: Dev Containers: Reopen in Container)
 4. The Dev Container will build and configure the environment based on the provided .devcontainer configuration
 5. Once the dev container setup is complete, open the terminal **within your editor** and run `bin/rails s`
-6. You are ready for Interacting with Backend API via command-line interface (CLI) 🎉
+6. You are ready for [Interacting with Backend API via command-line interface (CLI)](#interact-with-backend-api-via-command-line-interface-cli) 🎉
 7. Run tests: open the terminal **within your editor** and run `RAILS_ENV=test bin/rspec`

 ### Notes

 - Ensure Docker is running before launching the Dev Container
 - The `.devcontainer/devcontainer.json` file in this repository defines the container setup, including dependencies and tools
-- I recommend clicking "Connecting to Dev Container (show log)" in your editor to monitor the container setup process and troubleshoot any issues
+- It is recommended to monitor the container setup process by clicking "Connecting to Dev Container (show log)" in your editor.
+This can help troubleshoot any issues that arise

 ## Run with Docker and Docker-Compose

 ### Prerequisites

-- **[Docker](https://www.docker.com/get-started/)** installed locally on your machine
+- **[Docker](https://www.docker.com/get-started/)** must be installed locally on your machine

 ### Steps

+Run the following command to build and start the application:

 ```bash
 docker-compose -f .devdocker/docker-compose.yml up --build
 ```

-You are ready for Interacting with Backend API via command-line interface (CLI) 🎉
+You are now ready to [interact with the Backend API via the command-line interface (CLI)](#interact-with-backend-api-via-command-line-interface-cli) 🎉

-### Run tests
+### Run Tests

-Open new terminal window or tab and run from within project directory
+To run tests, open a new terminal window or tab and execute the following command from the project directory:

 ```bash
 docker-compose -f .devdocker/docker-compose.yml exec -e RAILS_ENV=test app bin/rspec